-User runtime estimates significantly effect the performance of parallel systems [21,1,8].
+User runtime estimates significantly effect the performance of parallel systems [21, 1, 8].
 As part of the effort to allow realistic and trustworthy performance analysis of such systems, there is a need for an estimates model that successfully captures their main characteristics.

 A number of models have been suggested, but these are all lacking in some respect.
 Their shortcoming include implicitly revealing too much information about real runtimes, erroneously emulating the accuracy ratio of runtime to estimate, neglecting to take into consideration the fact that all production installations have a limit on the maximal allowed estimate, and that this value is always one of the more popular estimates.
 Importantly, two key ingredients are missing from existing models: the inherently modal nature of the estimates caused by users' tendency to supply "round" values [21, 2, 17], and the temporal repetitive nature of user estimates, assigning the same value to bursts of jobs (sessions) [26, 28].
-These have decisive effect on performance results, as low estimate-variance of waiting jobs reduces the effectiveness of backfilling.
+These have decisive effect on performance results, as low estimatevariance of wait-queue jobs reduces the effectiveness of backfilling.
+The outcome is simulation results that are unrealistically better than those obtained with real estimates.